Intellectual Property Policy

 3. Principles

-3.1 UTS owns and manages intellectual property in order to encourage and facilitate its use for the benefit of the university and society.
-UTS may invest in, and actively pursue the registration of, its intellectual property and may enter into commercial agreements, including licences and assignments, that authorise others to use that intellectual property.
+3.1 UTS owns and manages intellectual property to encourage and facilitate its use for the benefit of the university and society.
+UTS may invest in, and actively pursue the registration of, its intellectual property and may enter into research translation or commercial agreements, including licences and assignments, that authorise others to use that intellectual property.

-3.2 UTS encourages broad dissemination of its intellectual property through the UTS digital repository, publication and teaching.
+3.2 UTS encourages broad dissemination of its intellectual property through the UTS digital repository, research translation, publication and teaching.
 Exceptions to this principle are outlined in this policy.

-3.3 UTS supports the National Principles of Intellectual Property Management for Publicly Funded Research and the Australian Technology Network of Universities’ intellectual property principles (available at About ATN).
+3.3 UTS supports the National Principles of Intellectual Property Management for Publicly Funded Research.

 4. Policy statements